Knežina (Ottoman Serbia): Principality of Serbia

+The National Assembly (narodna skupština) permanently included nahija knezes (nahijski knezovi), chancellery knezes (knezovi narodne kancelarije), knežina knezes (knežinski knezovi), while also kmets (serfs), clergy, and other notables could be called in.
+Most often, Miloš called upon the nahija knezes who in turn called on their knežina knezes and serfs, and other chosen people.
+There were three types of state assemblies in Serbia: those which only the main knezes participated in; assemblies where apart from knezes also other chosen people, who understood national affairs; people's assemblies, in which also kmets participated.
+The National Chancellery, made up of at least three knezes, acted as an intermediary between the Porte and Miloš, as a judicial court in issues that the nahija knezes were unable to solve, as organizer of supplies and tributes to the Belgrade Vizier, as participant in the state tax collection, and as a political advisory to Miloš.

+The nahija knezes had administrative, military, financial and judicial duties, and when the knežina knezes could not solve an issue, the nahija knezes judged in the matter.
+While the nahija knezes were responsible for verdicts, they could authorize knežina knezes to carry them out.

 The status of the knežina changed, as it represented an autonomous unit during Ottoman rule, it was now an administrative unit headed by a knez who was an official and implementer of Miloš's decisions.
 While the borders were decided by the villagers themselves during Ottoman rule, it was now decided by Miloš according to administrative need, ceding villages between knežina.
 Up until 1824 there were 45 knežina, and from 1824 to mid-1833 there were 42, from mid-1833 to 1834 there were 60, in 1834 there were 61 and in 1835 there were 54.
 The knežina was renamed kapetanija in 1830, and later srez, and the governors were called kapetan.
 Through this, the knežina and knez were finally removed from the apparatus.